kzhu2099/My-NYT/README.md

 #### Crontab: macOS / Linux ONLY

-Because this library provides a news summary of the most recent events, you can use it with a Crontab.
+Because this package provides a news summary of the most recent events, you can use it with a Crontab.
 Crontab is available on Unix devices and is not for Windows users.

 The format of ```minute hour day-of-month month day-of-week command``` allows us to have the following command: